CentaurusInfra/fornax/docs/fornax_test/830_release_testplan.md

 Verify that the deployment specified in the mission content is created in the edge clusters of B, C, D.

-**Test Case 5: An edge cluster continue to work when disconnected from the cloud**
+**Test Case 5: An edge cluster continues to work when disconnected from the cloud**

 Continuing from the previous test case, do the following: